songlh15/tidydata/Codebook.md

-## Coursera course "Getting and cleaning data' project cookbook
+##  "Getting and cleaning data' course project cookbook

 ### Why it is tidy.